JustFallBack/pascal-compiler/README.md

 This compiler is very simple, some pascal features are not handled<br>
 The set of instructions used for the assembly code work with 64 bit 80x86 assembly langage.

-This project was developped on standard Ubuntu distribution.
+This project was developped on `Ubuntu 22.04`.

 ## Build the compiler :
 You can test different files that are in `pascal_test` folder.<br>